 There's something for everyone at Chale Show.
-You can watch the entertainment taking place throughout the day in the main arena, sit on hay bales and enjoy local musicians, browse around the stalls offering local produce and food or take the kids to the fair. **Show dates for 2020 are 1st and 2nd August**
+Watch entertainment taking place throughout the day in the main arena, sit on hay bales and enjoy local musicians, browse around the local produce stalls or take the kids to the fair. **The 2021 show is planned to go ahead on 31st July & 1st August**

 Chale Show takes place on the first weekend of August every year and is a real highlight in the social calendar for everyone who lives in West Wight, both residentially and on holiday.
 This year (2019) the event took place on Saturday 3rd and Sunday 4th August and got off to a bumpy start when some of the marquees were blown over due to unseasonably windy weather during the week leading up to the show.
 Luckily the organisers are used to last minute blips and soon arranged for alternative tents to be set up.